AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/graphql-and-react-app.md

 ## Implement to run AEM GraphQL persisted queries

-Open the `usePersistedQueries.js` file to implement the generic `fetchPersistedQuery(..)` function to run the AEM GraphQL persisted queries.
+To implement the generic `fetchPersistedQuery(..)` function to run the AEM GraphQL persisted queries open the `usePersistedQueries.js` file.
 The `fetchPersistedQuery(..)` function uses the `aemHeadlessClient` object's `runPersistedQuery()` function to run query asynchronously, promise-based behavior.

 Later, custom React `useEffect` hook calls this function to retrieve specific data from AEM.